 Tax audit is an activity in which a tax agency or an auditor goes through or reviews the complete data of accounts of a business to see the tax compliance.
 It is mandatory for all companies to ensure that they have conducted regular audits legally under Section 44AB of the Income Tax Act, 1961 and conducting periodic tax audits is also mandatory as per law.
 According to the IT Act, Section 44AB lists all relevant provisions and requirements to carry out an income tax audit legally.
 The main goal of performing tax audit periodically is to ensure that the details and data related to the income, expenditure and tax-deductible expenditure details are organized and filed properly by the business.

+A taxpayer is required to have a tax audit carried out if the sales, turnover or gross receipts of business exceed Rs 1 crore and Profession exceeds Rs.
+50 Lakhs in the financial year.
 According to Section 44AB of the Income Tax Act, there are certain groups of income tax assesses to whom performing an income tax audit is mandatory.
 Below mentioned are the groups:

 - A self-employed individual who is annual turnover is more than Rs.
 1 crore

 - A self-employed professional whose annual income exceeds more than Rs.
 50 lakhs